Killing of Jennifer Laude: Court decision

-On December 1, 2015, the Olongapo Regional Trial Court found Pemberton guilty of homicide, citing mitigating circumstances including Laude not revealing her gender identity, and sentenced him to 6 to 12 years in jail.
+On December 1, 2015, the Olongapo Regional Trial Court found Pemberton guilty of homicide, citing mitigating circumstances including Laude not revealing her biological sex, and sentenced him to 6 to 12 years in jail.
 The court said, "The killing of Laude amounted only to homicide" and did not meet the standards for murder.
 Pemberton, in the court's view, acted out of "passion and obfuscation".
 The court ruled Pemberton that "in the heat of passion, he arm-locked the deceased, and dunked her head in the toilet."
 Harry Roque, the family's attorney, disagreed, saying "It is not right that these mitigating circumstances showed his bigotry towards a transgender woman and that the bigotry itself was the reason he killed her."
 Laude's mother, Julita Laude, also was not happy, saying she believed Pemberton was guilty of murder.
 Still, she added, "But the important thing is he will be jailed.
 My daughter's life is not wasted."

 Pemberton remained at Camp Aguinaldo and under the Bureau of Corrections control until the appeals were heard.
 Pemberton was ordered to pay fines to the Laude family totaling over 4.5 million Philippine pesos: 50,000 pesos for civil indemnities, 4,320,000 pesos for loss of earning capacity, 155,250 pesos for funeral and burial expenses, 50,000 pesos for moral damages, and 30,000 pesos for exemplary damages.

 In a ruling issued by the Olongapo RTC Branch 74 on March 30, 2016, the court affirmed the conviction of Pemberton, while reducing the maximum sentence to 10 years from the original 12 years and also denying him bail.